Eryhnar/twittagram-front/README.md

 ## Features

+- Virtualized timeline: The home/timeline view is virtualized and auto-fetches more results when needed it.

 - Sticky header for easy navigation in at all times.
 In mobile the header disapears when scrolling down but reapears as soon as you scroll up slightly.

 - Responsive design